Albro3459/CloudLaunch/README.md

    * Python for the AWS Lambda script
    * Firebase for Authentication
    * AWS tools used:
-     * EC2, AMI, Lambda, VPC (amd Subnet), Secrets Manager, IAM, CloudWatch, ECR (ended up not needing it though), and the CLI
+     * EC2, AMI, Lambda, DynamoDB, Secrets Manager, VPC (amd Subnet), IAM, CloudWatch, ECR (ended up not needing it though), and the CLI
      * A large amount of the work was done on AWS and with the AWS CLI
        * If you would like documentation on how to configure a Wireguard EC2 VPN yourself, email me: brodsky.alex22@gmail.com